angelaminchella125-pixel/satellite-image-classification/readme.md

 * Run the command: docker run --rm imagename <br>
 (Note: imagename --> a placeholder for a custom name you choose for the Docker image, any name can be chosen)

-Note that for the best visualization of plots and results, open the code directly on Google Colab or Jupyter Notebook.
+Note that the code was originally written on Google Colab.
+When running the code inside the Docker container, plots and results will not pop up visually, so for the best visualization of plots and results, open the code directly on Google Colab or Jupyter Notebook.
 <br><br>